osmankalyoncu2/next-app-template/README.md

 ### Stripe Setup

 First of all, I favour using Stripe Payment Intents over Stripe Checkout as it gives you more control.

+## Tips & Tricks

+1. For large products, it’s best to keep your marketing/landing pages separate from your app, but for a small solution, use the same app.
+This will save you time!

+## Deployment

+### Vercel

+### Netlify